leo-MARIE/FreeCodeCamp-Projects/README.md

 * Open a browser and go to localhost:**port**
 ## GitHub Pages

-Please head to [this FCC Projects Webpage](https://leo-marie.github.io/FreeCodeCamp-Projects/) to see some of my projects on GH Pages.
+Please head to [this FCC Projects Webpage](https://leo-marie.github.io/FreeCodeCamp-Projects/) to see my static projects on GH Pages.

 ## Certificates